Notation for differentiation: Newton's notation for integration

-This mathematical notation did not become widespread because of printing difficulties^{[Citation needed]} and the Leibniz–Newton calculus controversy.
+This mathematical notation did not become widespread because of printing difficulties and the Leibniz–Newton calculus controversy.

 Partial derivatives

 When more specific types of differentiation are necessary, such as in multivariate calculus or tensor analysis, other notations are common.

 For a function f of a single independent variable x, we can express the derivative using subscripts of the independent variable: